-NRCS will provide assistance to the Sponsors with the FRS No. 12 Rehabilitation project.
+NRCS will provide assistance to the Sponsors with the FRS No. 1 Rehabilitation project.
 NRCS will be responsible for the following:

 - Execute a new O&M Agreement with the Sponsors that extends the O&M responsibilities for 100 years following construction.
-This agreement will be based on the NRCS NOMM. - Provide financial assistance equal to 65% of total eligible project costs, not to exceed 100% of actual construction costs. - Verify that the current EAP is updated before construction is initiated, including identification of potential well pad locations within the breach inundation zone. - Provide engineering support, technical assistance, and approval during the design and construction of the project. - Certify completion of all installed measures.
+This agreement will be based on the NRCS NOMM. - Provide financial assistance equal to 65% of total eligible project costs, not to exceed 100% of actual construction costs. - Verify that the current EAP is updated before construction is initiated. - Provide engineering support, technical assistance, and approval during the design and construction of the project. - Certify completion of all installed measures.